suryxks/Palindrome-birthday/README.md

 # Palindrome-birthday
-Vanilla js app to ckeck weather your date of birth is a palindrome
+Vanilla js app to check if your date of birth is a palindrome